Constraining $F(R)$ bouncing cosmologies with primordial black holes: Results

 Given the fact that the scales collapsing to PBHs are initially super-Hubble before crossing the Hubble radius and collapse to PBHs, we perform a Taylor expansion of the comoving curvature perturbation (\ref{eq:zeta_k}) on super-Hubble scales, i.e. when $k\ll aH$.
-By keeping terms up to $\mathcal{O}\left[\left(\frac{k}{aH}\right)^{3/2}\right]$ we obtain
+By keeping terms up to $\mathcal{O}\left[\left(\frac{k}{aH}\right)^{3/2}\right]$ we obtain that

+where $_1F^{(1,0,0)}_1(x,y,z)$ stands for the derivative of the Kummer confluent hypergeometric function with respect to its first argument.

-Therefore, inserting this expression in \Eq{eq:zeta_vs_delta:non_linear} and following the procedure described in \Sec{sec:PBH}, we can calculate the energy density power spectrum $\mathcal{P}_\delta(k)$ at horizon crossing time [see (\ref{eq:t_HC})] by fixing the bouncing parameter $\alpha$ and the integration constant $C$.
-As it was checked numerically, $\mathcal{P}_\delta(k)$ is independent on the value of $C$ and in the following we will fix its value to $C=0.1\alpha$.
-In the following, we will use the above expression when computing the comoving curvature perturbation and subsequently the matter power spectrum $\mathcal{P}_\delta(k)$ following the procedure described in \Sec{sec:PBH}.
-As it was confirmed numerically the matter power spectrum $\mathcal{P}_\delta(k)$ computed using \Eq{eq:zeta_k_superH} matches quite well the exact $\mathcal{P}_\delta(k)$ all along the $k$ range.
+Therefore, inserting this expression in \Eq{eq:P_zeta_close_to_the_bounce} and following the procedure described in \Sec{sec:PBH}, we can calculate the curvature power spectrum $\mathcal{P}_\zeta(k)$ at horizon crossing time by fixing the bouncing parameter $\alpha$ and the integration constant $C$.
+As it was checked numerically, $\mathcal{P}_\zeta(k)$ is independent on the value of $C$ and in the following we will fix its value to $C=0.1\alpha$.
+In the following, we will use the above expression for $\zeta_{k,k\ll aH} $ when computing the comoving curvature perturbation and subsequently the matter power spectrum $\mathcal{P}_\delta(k)$ following the procedure described in \Sec{sec:PBH}.
+As it was confirmed numerically the curvature power spectrum $\mathcal{P}_\zeta(k)$ computed using \Eq{eq:zeta_k_superH} matches quite well the exact $\mathcal{P}_\zeta(k)$ all along the $k$ range.